 If the bumble bee is still alive right now, I advise you to place it outside on some flowers - if possible, whilst it is still light - or very early in the morning (I don't know what your shifts are) and allow nature to take its course.

 The kindness people such as yourself obviously feel

 is very touching, but we can only do so much."

-I received a query asking how to help a bumblebee, and in particular, whether acrylic glue could be used to stick the bee’s wing back together, as the wing was split.
+I received a query asking whether acrylic glue could be used to stick a bee’s wing back together, as the wing was split.
 This method has been used in special circumstances to assist butterflies by people who work with butterflies specifically.

-I always appreciate the kind concern some people have for bees, although in these cases I’m afraid I don’t have any further suggestions.
+I always appreciate the kind concern some people have for bees.

-However, as stated, we can thankfully still help the rest of the bees in our gardens, by ensuring we include lots of plants they love, and also by spreading the word about the need to help bees and other pollinators.
+However, as stated, we can thankfully still help bees in our gardens, by ensuring we include lots of plants they love, and also by spreading the word about the need to help bees and other pollinators.